b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – The author of a Microsoft Word document can be identified by using file metadata
 • May not be easy as records recovered from slack space or unallocated disk space usually don’t identify the author

+• The process of establishing digital evidence’s trustworthiness originated with written documents and the “best evidence rule”

+• Best evidence rule states:
+– To prove the content of a written document, recording, or photograph, ordinarily the original writing, recording, or photograph is required
+– Allow a duplicate instead of originals when it is produced by the same impression as the original
+• No always possible to produce original

+• As long as bit-stream copies of data are created and maintained properly
+– The copies can be admitted in court, although they aren’t considered best evidence

+• Example of not being able to use original evidence
+– Investigations involving network servers
+• Removing a server from the network to acquire evidence data could cause harm to a business or its owner, who might be an innocent bystander to a crime or civil wrong